iShares S&P 500 ETF (NYSEARCA:IVV) Sees Strong Trading Volume

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Samalin Investment Counsel LLC purchased a new position in shares of iShares S&P 500 ETF during the second quarter valued at $30,000.
-Powell Investment Advisors LLC purchased a new position in iShares S&P 500 ETF in the fourth quarter valued at about $47,000.
-Atlas Capital Advisors LLC grew its stake in shares of iShares S&P 500 ETF by 147.9% during the third quarter.
-Atlas Capital Advisors LLC now owns 119 shares of the company’s stock worth $51,000 after acquiring an additional 71 shares during the last quarter.
-Herold Advisors Inc. purchased a new stake in shares of iShares S&P 500 ETF during the third quarter worth about $55,000.
-Finally, Field & Main Bank acquired a new stake in shares of iShares S&P 500 ETF during the third quarter worth about $68,000.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in IVV.
+Samalin Investment Counsel LLC purchased a new position in iShares S&P 500 ETF during the second quarter worth approximately $30,000.
+Powell Investment Advisors LLC purchased a new position in iShares S&P 500 ETF during the fourth quarter worth approximately $47,000.
+Atlas Capital Advisors LLC lifted its position in iShares S&P 500 ETF by 147.9% during the third quarter.
+Atlas Capital Advisors LLC now owns 119 shares of the company’s stock worth $51,000 after buying an additional 71 shares in the last quarter.
+Herold Advisors Inc. purchased a new position in iShares S&P 500 ETF during the third quarter worth approximately $55,000.
+Finally, Field & Main Bank purchased a new position in iShares S&P 500 ETF during the third quarter worth approximately $68,000.

 iShares Core S&P 500 ETF (the Fund) is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the Standard & Poor’s 500 Index (the Index).
 The Index measures the performance of the large-capitalization sector of the United States equity market.